opnfv/apex/docs/installationprocedure/baremetal.rst

 help you customize them.

 1. deploy_settings.yaml
-   This file includes basic configuration options deployment.
+   This file includes basic configuration options deployment, and also documents all available options.
    Alternatively, there are pre-built deploy_settings files available in (``/etc/opnfv-apex/``).
 These files are named with the naming convention os-sdn_controller-enabled_feature-[no]ha.yaml.
 These files can be used in